freefund-network/freefund-foundation/src/content/docs/introduction/index/2024-05-18-new-content.md

 ---
-title: Welcome
+title: Example Guide
-description: ''
-template: ''
-hero: ''
+description: A guide in my new Starlight docs site.
 ---

 Welcome to freefund foundation and network